arangodb/python-arango/docs/database.rst

 A single ArangoDB instance can house multiple databases, which in turn contain their own set of worker processes,  :ref:`collections <collection-page>`, and :ref:`graphs <graph-page>`.
-There must always be a default database named ``_system``.
-This database cannot be dropped, can only be accessed with root privileges, and provides operations for managing other user-defined databases.
+There is always a default database named ``_system``.
+This default database cannot be dropped, can only be accessed with root privileges, and provides operations for managing other user-defined databases.

-Here is an example showing how databases can be managed with different users:
+Here is an example showing how databases can be managed with multiple users:

 .. code-block:: python